rockneurotiko/ex_gram/README.md

 Whenever you have and update `Telex.Model.Update`, send it to the bot's PID like: `{:update, <update>}` with `Genserver.call`.

-You can see the code of `Telex.Updates.Worker`.
+You can see the code of `Telex.Updates.Polling`.